Can I Eat Expired Rum Extract Imitation Commercially Bottled?

 What are the food safety risks?

 Rum Extract Imitation Commercially Bottled is generally safe when used in small quantities due to its high alcohol content.
 However, improper storage can lead to contamination by bacteria or mold.
-To prevent foodborne illness, always keep the bottle tightly sealed and stored in a cool, dark place away from heat sources.
+To reduce the risk of foodborne illness, always keep the bottle tightly sealed and stored in a cool, dark place away from heat sources.

 What are some pro storage tips?